 “I’ll check,” I sighed, hiding the interest piqued by such concessions from my habitually weather-proof husband.

 He’d asked me to check the calendar, but my perspective differed.
 Appointments can be moved, while weather can’t.
-That’s what I’d be checking!
+The Golden Isles weather is what I’d be checking!

 NOAA coastal forecasts and my favorite mobile weather app (WeatherBug) both declared the coming ten days would be stormy except for one short “partly cloudy” interlude in just two days.
 That decided it all, for me.